kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 Training workloads that uses TPUs can be very large, requiring over 9,000 TPUs for a single training job.
 The number of TPUs for each node is usually 4, meaning that the job will run across more than 2,000 nodes.
-Due to topology constraints, TPU slices are usually modelled in DRA as multi-host devices, meaning that a single DRA device can represent thousands of TPUs.
+Due to topology constraints, TPU slices are usually modeled in DRA as multi-host devices, meaning that a single DRA device can represent thousands of TPUs.
 As a result, all pods running the workload will therefore share a single ResourceClaim.
 The current limit of 256 pods sharing a ResourceClaim is therefore too low.